6210xi/acdis_documentation/README.md

 7. "Events" - No clue.

 8. "Publications" -  This is the stuff that you can add to a person or the front page.
 It follows the same idea as the people editor, but asks for a document ID.
-You don't need to fill in all the information, a bare minimum of
+You don't need to fill in all the information, a bare minimum of a file to upload and a title is needed.
+Again, the publications uploader won't let you input authors until the publication is uploaded, so fill in all the information possible, then find the file with search and add in the authors.

+9. "Research Initiatives" - No clue, need to actually fix this.

+10. "Internships" - No clue.